mohabdel2013/CortanaAnalyticsWorkshop/documentation/main.md

 This tutorial demonstrates the use of the **Feature Hashing**, **Execute R Script** and **Filter-Based Feature Selection** modules to train a sentiment analysis engine.
 We use a data-driven machine learning approach instead of a lexicon-based approach, as the latter is known to have high precision but low coverage compared to an approach that learns from a corpus of annotated tweets.
 The hashing features are used to train a model using the **Two-Class Support Vector Machine** (SVM), and the trained model is used to predict the public opinion on movies given Amazon free-text reviews.
 In general, the output predictions can be aggregated over all the reviews/tweets containing a certain keyword, such as brand, celebrity, product, book names, etc in order to find out the overall sentiment around that keyword.
 The tutorial is generic enough that you could use this framework to solve any text classification task given a reasonable amount of labeled training data.

-##Experiment Creation
+##Tutorial Outline

-The main steps of the experiment are:
+The main steps of the tutorial are:

 - [Step 1: Get data]
 - [Step 2: Text preprocessing using R]